lucashu73/Manga-Cataloguer/README.md

 ### Project Proposal

-Here, I'll be giving a general description of what I seek to design for my personal project.
+*Here, I will give a general description of what I seek to design for my personal project.*

-Essentially, I want to design a program that can sort, manage, and allow the user to keep track of anime/manga/manhwa they've seen.
+Essentially, I want to design an application that can sort, manage, and allow the user to keep track of anime/manga/manhwa they've seen.
 Ideally, it would have similar functionality to online catalogers such as MyAnimeList or Anilist, except that my cataloger